Our website uses cookies for statistical purposes.

 Foreign citizens may enter Japan for short-term stays and in this case a visa may be needed according to nationality.
 However, for long-term stays such as those that involve work purposes, the foreign individual will need to obtain a residence permit in Japan.

-assist foreign investors and business people who are interested in arriving in the country and remaining here for longer periods in order to attend to their business or company management responsibilities.
+Our company formation consultants in Japan assist foreign investors and business people who are interested in arriving in the country and remaining here for longer periods in order to attend to their business or company management responsibilities.

 For foreign nationals interested in applying for one of the different types of residence permits, our immigration lawyers in Japan are able to answer personalized questions.